Yarmoski/Harmony-Ensurer-Discord-Bot/README.md

 # Harmony-Ensurer-Discord-Bot

-This is a bot that I made for my friend's discord server using Python and discord.py.
+This is a bot that I made for my friend's Discord server using Python and discord.py. (https://github.com/Rapptz/discord.py)

 It is based on a joke concept that the socialist party is watching every message and censors "banned words."